Sn1per Professional Documentation

 11) How long do you support previous versions of Sn1per Professional?

-We maintain usability in previous versions as long as possible and guarantee support and functionality for up to 1 year from the release date.
+We maintain usability in previous versions as long as possible and guarantee functionality for up to 1 year from the release date.
+Support currently on Sn1per Professional v.6 is 6 months and Sn1per Professional v.7 is 12 months.

 1) I sent my Paypal/credit card payment, but haven’t received a download link yet.
 What should I do?